blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Sources for Deception.md

 		- "Taqiyya (deception) is of fundamental importance in Islam.
 Practically every Islamic sect agrees to it and practices it.
 We can go so far as to say that the practice of taqiyya is mainstream in Islam, and that those few sects not practicing it diverge from the mainstream...Taqiyya is very prevalent in Islamic politics, especially in the modern era."
 - Hiyal
 - Darura
+	- It is a positive thing that lets people do Haram out of necessity
+	- Like eating Pork (2:173 and 5:3)

 >
 >The technical meaning of the term _taqiyya_ is thought [_[by whom?](https://en.wikipedia.org/wiki/Wikipedia:Manual_of_Style/Words_to_watch#Unsupported_attributions "Wikipedia:Manual of Style/Words to watch")_] to be derived from the [Quranic](https://en.wikipedia.org/wiki/Quran "Quran") reference to religious dissimulation in [Sura 3](https://en.wikipedia.org/wiki/Sura_3 "Sura 3"):28: